rachelngordon/Joy-Project/README.md

 Create a bar graph and table showing the top ten most frequent emojis used in joy tweets compared to non-joy tweets.

+## Valence and Arousal

+### Joy-VAD.ipynb

+Plot figures showing the valence and arousal for joy tweets and for non-joy tweets.

+### VAD.ipynb

+Plot figure demonstrating valence versus arousal for all the tweets.

 # Modeling